 Simple changes can make a big difference to your kitchen.
 Something as small as changing the positions of your existing cabinet handles can give it a whole new look.
 If you’re not sure, you can always use blu-tac before you commit to see how they look.

 When you’re tiling your walls or floor, you can play around with how the tiles are laid.
 Once you’ve bought your tiles, take a few out of the pack and play around to see how they look.
 There are six different laying patterns you can try out to see which you prefer.

 Every home has a story.
 Whether it’s been around for a hundred years or it’s a new development, there are qualities of your home that connect to its character.
 Think about when your house was built, and whether you’re planning on enhancing elements from the period of your home.
 Do you have a traditional home and want to use traditional-shaped handles?
 Or are you sticking to something more modern?
 Of course, you’re not limited to the period and style of your home, but it can really work well with the architecture to make it look like it belongs.

 If you have skirting boards and dado rails, it’s likely to be an older-style home.
 Maybe you want to modernise the space, in which case you can hide the mouldings by painting them, the walls, and skirting the same colour.
 It cleverly tricks the eye and disguises them, without removing the features that give your home its character.
 But if you want to show off these elements, try painting up to the dado rail one way and leave the rest of the wall blank to really make a statement.

 Modern homes are sleeker with hardly any details, so it’s really a blank canvas for you to unleash your creativity on.
-You can make it look contemporary with a clean look that keeps everything hidden away.
-If you want to add elements of a more traditional style to a modern home, then we have modern takes on traditional elements like shaped handles and gas hobs to do just that.
+If you want to add traditional elements to a contemporary home, then you can do just that by experimenting with flooring patterns, shaped handles, Belfast sinks and gas hobs.